Home > Blog >

 • Set alerts in your inventory system for any manual override.

 Transparency is key.
 Not informing customers about changes to their purchase leads to confusion, increased support tickets, and possibly abandoned carts.
+Proactive communication is one of the pillars of a strong post-purchase strategy for ecommerce brands.

 How to avoid it: